-Though appellate practice itself certainly is a legal niche because it emphasizes a different set of skills than trial practice does, I tend to agree with Texas appellate attorney and blogger D. Todd Smith, who once wrote that appellate attorneys are, in this age of increasing specialization, “perhaps the last of the generalists.”
-Thus, my practice is not oriented toward any particular area of the law, but in the skills required to sway judges – incisive analysis and strategic planning, persuasive legal writing and articulate oral advocacy, all backed up by meticulous research – applied to the substantive area of law presented in each case, whether family law, criminal law, employment, personal injury, estates, or business litigation.
+As my certification in Appellate Law by the The State Bar of California Board of Legal Specialization suggests, an appeal is a “different animal” than a trial.
+The skills an appellate lawyer brings to bear in a case can be applied to any substantive area, even ones the appellate lawyer has never worked in before.
+Thus, I tend to agree with Texas appellate attorney and blogger D. Todd Smith, who once wrote that appellate attorneys are, in this age of increasing specialization, “perhaps the last of the generalists.”
+Thus, my practice is not oriented toward any particular area of the law, but in the skills required to prevail on appeal – incisive analysis, strategic planning, persuasive legal writing and articulate oral advocacy, all backed up by meticulous research – applied to the substantive area of law presented in each case, whether family law, criminal law, employment, personal injury, estates, business litigation, or other areas.